Women of the Word: Phoebe

 She not only had an important role in her church as a servant/deaconess, but she had been commissioned by her church to go on a mission to the church in Rome, hence Paul asking them to assist her in whatever business she had need of.

-While there are many who argue whether Phoebe was truly an officer in her church or whether she was simply another woman who had a great influence on the early development of the church.
-She was trusted to carry letters, she was asked by her church to attend to business, and she was a person Paul spoke highly of and endorsed when he wrote his letters.
+Though there are those who argue over Phoebe’s role and influence on the early development of the church, she was trusted to carry letters.
+She was asked by her church to attend to business and she was a person Paul spoke highly of and endorsed.
 There is no arguing her worth as a woman of God, and as an influence.

 Her role in the church can be assumed to be one common of female deaconesses later (not all churches adopted the role of a deaconess, but many did).
 She would have been a teacher of women and children, would have helped the poor, and would have assisted wherever needed.
 Many women do these things in their churches today, whether in an official position or voluntarily offering up their time to serve.
+But in some churches of today these women have titles and leadership roles.
+It all depends upon which church you attend.
 Phoebe was no different.

 I am a wife, mother, sister, daughter, friend, and leader, a child of God, chosen, loved, redeemed.
 Check out the ministry's history and my involvement in the About section.